cristofer-holobetz/torch_tem/Ideas.md

 10. At different times, food restrict xor water restrict them
 11. This should induce differences in sensory cue salience, and perhaps expose the importance of good representations
 12. Very wishy-washy - need to think through this more carefully

+I think the directly above is onto something

+1. good representations make reinforcement learning more effective
+2. let's let existence of splitter cells be a sign of good representations having been learned
+3. an argument can be made that these cells are useless for behavior because they arise as a result of perfect performance
+4. I argue that spatial alternation is not a sufficiently rich enough task to identify the usefulness of these good state space representations
+5. Recall that good state space representations are useful because they enable efficient reinforcement learning - give an agent a good state space and they will learn quickly, give them an irrelevant state space and they will learn poorly
+6. So to expose the utility of good representation, we need a task that incentivizes the rats to perform reinforcement learning again even after the state space has been identified
+7. This needs to occur in the form of some change in state values within the same 'true state space'
+8. First thing I can think of is the reward locations changing.
+You still need to do spatial alternation, but rewards are no longer at the ends of each arm